wp-plugins/music-store/readme.txt

 *   Allows to insert a list of products in a post, page or template.
 In the Free version of plugin, the songs are available only from the Music Store webpage, but in the premium version Music Store is possible to insert list of products directly in a post, page, or template.
 The list can load the top rated products, the newest products, or the top selling.
 *   Allows to insert a counter of sold products in your website.
 *   Allows to insert a product, a products list, or a sold products counter, as a widget in the website sidebars.
+*	Allows to import multiple audio files at once, and extracts the information of the songs, like: title, artist, genres, albums names, and year, from the ID3 tags.

 **Demo of Premium Version of Plugin**